SarpongAbasimi/ThermostatJs/README.md

 </h4>

 ```
-This is how the application currently looks, I am really proud of it but at the same time, I am sure it could be inpoved to make it better.
+This is how the application currently looks, I am really proud of it but at the same time, I am sure it could be improved to make it better.
-The application is not currently finished, I have one more user story to complete which I will do in the future.
+The application is not currently finished, I have one more user story to complete,which I will do in the future.

 One of the cool things I learned was using ES6 ``fetch`` to request data from an expternal api.
 ```